-We can fix this issue by installing a browser extension like Keywords Everywhere.
+We can fix this issue by installing a browser extension like WMS Everywhere.

 It is available for both Mozilla Firefox and Google Chrome.
 If you’re still using default browsers like Edge or Safari, you may need to step out of your comfort zone.

-With Keywords Everywhere installed, let’s check what’s new in Google’s Autocomplete suggestions.
+With WMS Everywhere installed, let’s check what’s new in Google’s Autocomplete suggestions.

-Typing the search phrase used above, Keywords Everywhere immediately gets to work.
+Typing the search phrase used above, WMS Everywhere immediately gets to work.